Product Design Developers Creating Eco-Friendly Products

 3) Design for disposal or reuse

-Everything has a lifespan and it’s important to not just think about when the product will be used, but also what will happen to it when it reaches the end of its life cycle.
-This is one of the most important stages because oftentimes this is where your product ends up in the trash, which ends up in our landfills, and so on.
-An eco-friendly designer will think about the reuse, recycle or reclamation of the product or materials.
+Everything has a lifespan, and it’s important to not just think about when the product will be used but also what will happen to it when it reaches the end of its life cycle.

 4) Design for energy efficiency

 Being an eco-friendly designer requires you to rethink what you may have been taught to do and think.
 However, like anything, designing eco-friendly products will come naturally with practice.
-Plus, don’t you want to create a world that is safe, and long-living for future generations?
+Plus, don’t you want to create a world that is safe and long-living for future generations?

 About: MAKO Design + Invent is the original firm providing world-class consumer product development services tailored to startups, small manufacturers, and inventors.
 Simply put, we are the leading one-stop-shop for developing your physical product from idea to store shelves, all in a high-quality, cost-effective, and timely manner.
 We operate as one powerhouse 30-person product design team spread across 4 offices to serve you (Austin, Miami, San Francisco, & Toronto).
 We have full-stack in-house industrial designmechanical engineeringelectrical engineeringpatent referralprototyping, and manufacturing services.
 To assist our startup and inventor clients, in addition to above, we help with business strategy, product strategy, marketing, and sales/distribution for all consumer product categories.
 Also, our founder Kevin Mako hosts The Product Startup Podcast, the industry's leading hardware podcast.
 Check it out for tips, interviews, and best practices for hardware startups, inventors, and product developers.
 Click HERE to learn more about MAKO Design + Invent!